Mauricio-IRV/Computer-Security-CS338/eve.md

 # Additionally, I did not really know the mathematical formula to solve for d until Luke (a friend of mine who is good at math) mentioned to me that I'd need to solve for the modular multiplicative!
 ```

+- The area in my code where I would have failed had the integers been larger were in the fact that calculating the prime factorization for larger numbers would be far more difficult the higher n_bob gets.
+Additionally though, to not discredit other complicated parts, calculating the multiplicative inverse of a function is no easy task, but pythons built in pow function handles this reasonably efficiently.

+- This message encoding is still considered insecure even if the integers are large because, once you get the key its simply a matter of translating the text into english.
+This is problematic because as Jeff put it, it's essentially just a "complicated substitution cipher."

+### EOF